breakfastny/arduino-serialbuster/README.md

 All data is stored as bytes, unsigned int (16 bit) or unsigned long (32bit).
 If you store data that needs signedness, make sure to cast it when reading it.

+16 and 32 bit data structures are stored in Buffer as Little Endian.

 Compatible libraries
 --